 3) Scrum Software Development Methodology

-This methodology is basically followed where there is the demand of high development process, high involvement of stakeholders.
+This methodology is basically followed where there is a demand of high development process and high involvement of stakeholders.
 Scrum methodology repeatedly monitors software development while the project is being developed.

-Scrum Software Development Methodology has a major focus on the responsibility, teamwork, and iterative progress towards a well-defined business goal.
+Scrum Software Development Methodology has a major focus on responsibility, teamwork, and iterative progress toward a well-defined business goal.

 - Transparent system pushes developers to comply with their assignments and deliver it on time